Dr Stephen Allen, BA (Kent); LLM (Bristol), PhD (Bristol); Barrister (Inner Temple); FHEA

 Dr Allen is currently supervising a number of PhD students in the field of international law.

 Dr Allen is a fully qualified Barrister with experience of legal practice.
-He maintains a Door Tenancy at 5 Essex Court Chambers.
+He maintains a Door Tenant at 5 Essex Court Chambers, Temple, in London.

 He was a consultant to the Bancoult legal team on the international legal issues relating to the appeals in R (Bancoult) v.
 Secretary of State for Foreign and Commonwealth Affairs (2007 Court of Appeal and 2008 House of Lords) and the 2012 ECHR Case (Chagos Islanders v UK).

 He was an elected Member of the International Law Association’s Committee on Indigenous Rights (2009-2012).